+Dated:

+, 2022 White Plains, New York

+SCM-05/11/2022

-Dated: , 2022 White Plains, New York COMMITTEE ON SCM-05/17/2022 RESOLUTION NO. - 2022 RESOLVED, that this Board hold a public hearing pursuant to Section 209.141(4) of the Laws of Westchester County on Local Law Intro.
-No 2022, entitled "A Local Law authorizing the use of videoconferencing for members of public bodies of the County's executive branch."
-The public hearing will be held atm. on the day of, 2022, in the Chambers of the Board of Legislators, 8th Floor, Michaelian Office Building, White Plains, New York.
+RESOLUTION NO. \\\\ - 2022

+RESOLVED, that this Board hold a public hearing pursuant to Section 209.141(4) of the Laws of Westchester County on Local Law Intro.
+No. \\\\ - 2022, entitled "A Local Law authorizing the use of videoconferencing for members of the County Board, its committees, and its subcommittees."
+The public hearing will be held at \\.m. on the \\\\\ day of \\\\\\\, 2022, in the Chambers of the Board of Legislators, 8th Floor, Michaelian Office Building, White Plains, New York.
 The Clerk of the Board shall cause notice of the time and date of such hearing to be published at least once in one or more newspapers published in the County of Westchester and selected by the Clerk of the Board for that purpose in the manner and time required by law.